ReetSapra/Python/README.md

 A program that reads and processes birthday information stored in a CSV file.
 Demonstrates file handling, data organization, and working with structured datasets.

+The original CSV file used during development is not included in this repository.
+The program is designed to read birthday data from a CSV file containing names and corresponding birth dates.
+A sample format is shown below:

+Name,Birthday
+Alice,2004-05-12
+Bob,2003-11-21
+Charlie,2005-08-30

 Word Guessing Game

 An interactive command-line game where users attempt to guess a hidden word.
 Demonstrates loops, conditionals, user input handling, and game logic.